hazelcast/hazelcast-jet/site/docs/how-tos/custom-sink.md

 ---
 title: Create a Sink Connector
-description: Tutorial on how to define custom sinks.
+description: How to create a custom sinks for Jet.
 ---

 In the [Custom Sources and Sinks](../api/sources-sinks.md#custom-sources-and-sinks)